AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p3_Summary&Outlook/README.md

 ### 2.3 Education industry: Personalized learning and intelligent tutoring
 LLMs are revolutionizing education through personalized learning systems and adaptive teaching tools.
-A notable example is **Precision Learning**, a Chinese education technology company that leveraged Alibaba's Tongyi LLM to develop the **Hyperrealistic AI One-on-One Teacher**.
+A notable example is **Precision Learning**, a Chinese education technology company that leveraged Alibaba's LLM to develop the **Hyperrealistic AI One-on-One Teacher**.

 This system creates customized learning plans for students, dynamically adjusting content and difficulty based on real-time progress and knowledge gaps.
 While currently tailored for China's educational context, its success highlights the transformative potential of LLMs in addressing global educational challenges.